jimu-gh/Kashi/README.md

 More awesome Touch Bar presets can be found on the [BTT Community](https://community.folivora.ai/).

-ChengHaoMou's [Touchbar-Lyric](https://github.com/ChenghaoMou/touchbar-lyric) is a similarly inspired widget with real-time lyrics display.
+ChengHaoMou's [Touchbar-Lyric](https://github.com/ChenghaoMou/touchbar-lyric) is a similarly inspired widget accessing NetEase's API for real-time lyrics display.

 ## Contact